Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/camera-types-and-render-type.md

 To change the type of a Camera in the Unity Editor:

-1. Create or select a Camera in your Scene.
+1. Create or select a Camera in your scene.

 2. In the Camera Inspector, use the **Render Type** drop-down menu to select a different type of Camera.
 Select either: